CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: Characterizing sMTJs through p-bits

 \section{Characterizing sMTJs through p-bits}

-We first characterize the statistics of the sMTJs (in FIG.~\ref{fig:FigS1}) by making measurements on the p-bit circuit described later in FIG.~\ref{fig:FigS3}b.
+We first characterize the statistics of the sMTJs (in ~\ref{fig:FigS1}) by making measurements on the p-bit circuit described later in ~\ref{fig:FigS3}b.
 The fluctuations of the p-bit circuit are controlled entirely by the sMTJs.
 We observe the outputs of 5 sMTJ-based p-bits and characterize their rate of fluctuations from event times and autocorrelations.

 In the main paper FIG.~\ref{fig:Fig1}g shows the fluctuations of p-bits \#1-5 at $I_{50/50}$, which is the current at which the sMTJs show 50/50 fluctuations for the high- and low-resistance states.
-The rate of fluctuations provides an estimate of the neuron evaluation time $\tau_N$ of Eq.~\eqref{eq:pbit} after which the p-bit produces a new and independent random bit.
+The rate of fluctuations provides an estimate of the neuron evaluation time $\tau_N$ of Supplementary Eq.~\eqref{eq:pbit} after which the p-bit produces a new and independent random bit.

 Even though the sMTJs were fabricated under the same conditions, slight differences in their volumes and shapes critically affect their relaxation times.
 The relaxation times $\tau_{\text{P,AP}}$ obeys a Néel-Arrhenius law \cite{coffey2012thermal}, described by $\tau=\tau_0\text{exp}(\Delta/k_B T)$, where $\tau_0$ is the attempt time and $\Delta$ is the energy barrier of the nanomagnet.
-In this paper, our magnets are not truly zero-barrier and their fluctuation rates exponentially depend on the energy barrier, $\Delta$, however, detailed theoretical analysis shows that this dependence is much less pronounced in low barrier nanomagnets\cite{kaiser2019subnanosecond,hassan2019low}.
-Moreover, as we experimentally show in Section~\ref{sec:Probabilistic Sampling} and Section~\ref{sec:Machine Learning}, p-bits in symmetric networks are agnostic to update orders \cite{faria2021hardware,aarts1989simulated,camsari2017stochasticL}, therefore variations in these time scales should not play a prohibitive role in scaled implementations of p-computers.
+In this paper, our magnets are not truly zero-barrier and their fluctuation rates exponentially depend on the energy barrier, $\Delta$, however, detailed theoretical analysis shows that this dependence is much less pronounced in low barrier nanomagnets \cite{kaiser2019subnanosecond,hassan2019low}.
+Moreover, as we experimentally show in Sections~3-4, p-bits in symmetric networks are agnostic to update orders \cite{faria2021hardware,aarts1989simulated,camsari2017stochasticL}, therefore variations in these time scales should not play a prohibitive role in scaled implementations of p-computers (see Supplementary Section~\ref{sec:randperm_supp} for another experiment showing this update order invariance).

-In FIG.~\ref{fig:FigS1}b, we calculate the normalized autocorrelation of the p-bits using a 300 s time window with a sampling rate of 3.16 kHz, collecting $N\approx$ 949000 samples.
+In ~\ref{fig:FigS1}b, we calculate the normalized autocorrelation of the p-bits using a 300 s time window with a sampling rate of 3.16 kHz, collecting $N\approx$ 949000 samples.
 The discrete autocorrelation function is defined as: